panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 The first obligatory argument of `fetch()` is the URL of the request, or generally a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.

-`options`, the optional second argument, lets you configure the request.
+`options`, the optional second argument, configures the request.
 The most useful options are:

 * `options.method`: the HTTP method to perform the request.
 Defaults to `'GET'`
 * `options.body`: the body of the HTTP request